 My name is Rachael (Felicity Grace) Barham.
 Born and raised in England, I moved to New Brunswick, Eastern Canada, in 2008, with my husband Jeremy and now 16 year-old daughter Amélie.
 Alongside spiritual direction and retreat work, I also teach at St. Stephen’s University, a small liberal arts university that values community living, experiential learning opportunities, world travel, and respect for deep questions of justice, identity, spirituality and purpose.
 I teach courses in language, culture and spirituality, including co-teaching the weekly School of Contemplation for any interested students, staff or faculty.

 My spiritual journey is essential to who I am as a human being, taking me from Christian faith formation in the Baptist Church as a child and adolescent, through involvement in charismatic and “Vineyard” churches as a young adult, and then through seasons of faith deconstruction and reconstruction as an adult.
 On this journey, I have been increasingly drawn towards contemplative spirituality and prayer practices, and towards broader and more inclusive understandings of the Divine, of faith, and of the world in which we live.
+My faith is still very much developing and evolving – through all the ups and downs, ebbs and flows of life – and I have come to (usually but definitely not always!) 😉 embrace and enjoy this constant evolution.

 As a child and young person, I carried a deep longing to develop a relationship with God but also felt a lot of internal pressure, confusion, guilt and shame that I mostly did not know how to handle or express, all of which blocked a sense of authentic connection or connectedness.
 It has therefore been one of the great gifts of my life to be offered spiritual companionship that has helped me to explore, understand, and accept myself and my journey, and to come to see how God is already present in me and my life, as it is and as I am, not in idealized or over-spiritualized forms.
 The deep listening and acceptance of a spiritual companion has consistently been a mirror and a model for me of the unconditional love and delight of God – even in the midst of uncertainty about who, what or even if God is!